 Many of these services are also available free-of-charge from the Health Center, specifically HIV and STI prophylaxis, and emergency contraception.

 If you have other medical costs arising from an assault that requires hospital treatment, you can use your health insurance to cover all or a portion of these costs.
 It is important to know, though, that if you are concerned about confidentiality, that billing your insurance will list the services you received (an explanation of benefits) for whoever pays for your insurance (for example, a parent or a spouse.)

 However, it is also important to know that Williams and Massachusetts are both committed to helping survivors access any necessary care, regardless of cost, and with the maximum possible protection of confidentiality.

-If you are considering going to the hospital and have concerns about cost, please contact the SASS advisors at 413-597-3000 or the Elizabeth Freeman Center (Williams’ local rape crisis center) at 866-401-2425 to talk about your options.
+If you are considering going to the hospital and have concerns about cost, please contact the Elizabeth Freeman Center (Williams’ local rape crisis center) at 866-401-2425 to talk about your options.

 Next Choice (Levonorgestrel) is emergency contraception that helps prevent pregnancy after birth control failure or unprotected sex.
 Learn more about Next Choice.

 - You can receive medical care and have an evidence collection kit done without reporting to the police.
 (If you are under 18, over 60, or have a disability, it’s important for you to know that the hospital is required to report your assault to the appropriate protective services agency.)

 If you choose not to report to the police at the time that evidence is collected, you will be given an anonymous tracking number for your kit, and it will be stored by the State Crime Lab for 6 months.
 You can also have the storage time for your kit extended to prevent it from being discarded.
 (Click here for more information on the next steps from surviverape.org, the Massachusetts Forensics for Survivors site.)